 7.4 Sample Dilution: Different samples should be diluted with corresponding Sample Diluent, samples may require further dilution if the readout values are higher than the highest standard OD reading.
 Variations in sample collection, processing and storage may affect the results of the measurement.

-Recommended Dilution for different sample types: 1:2 or 1:4 is recommended for mouse serum, plasma and cell culture supernatant.
+Recommended Dilution for different sample types: 1:2 or 1:4 is recommended for mouse serum and plasma; 1:2 or 1:4 is recommended for cell culture supernatant.

 7.5 Standard Serial Dilution: